-Carol Jenkins, 28, and runs a wine distributor shop.
-She works with the sales team and is responsible for drafting the contracts to send across to her buyers, restaurant chain owners.
+Carol Jenkins, 28, runs a wine distributor shop.
+She works with the sales team and is responsible for drafting the contracts to send across to her buyers, and restaurant chain owners.
 She needs to be extra careful when drafting such agreements to avoid problems down the road and ensure that her small organization is well-protected.

 Carol works hard in trying to maintain all forms of documents in one place.
-However, to maximize the profits on a specialty wine (popular at the moment), she needs to draft extensive Sales Agreements with the exact description of the goods delivered to these restaurant chains.
-She includes all the tiny details such as type of wine, amount, delivery dates, and other relevant information that might make or break the deal.
+However, to maximize the profits of a specialty wine (popular at the moment), she needs to draft extensive Sales Agreements with the exact description of the goods delivered to these restaurant chains.
+She includes all the tiny details such as the type of wine, amount, delivery dates, and other relevant information that might make or break the deal.

 Ms. Jenkins then coordinates with the finance team to rule out payment methods in this agreement of sales.
 This includes how the payment will be processed (one-time, monthly, annually, or otherwise), whether the seller will require to make a specific payment method, repayment terms, and other details, including the risk of loss and warranty period (in whichever product it is applicable).
 She creates a new Sales Agreement for each customer, stretching out the time to close deals by days.